 The Brandywine Conservancy & Museum of Art offers a unique way to appreciate art and the environment.
 Immerse yourself in our story by exploring below.Begin Experience Initiate homepage scrolling experience

-Founder and Chairman of the Brandywine Conservancy & Museum of Art
+Founder of the Brandywine Conservancy & Museum of Art

 Explore some of the major milestones we have reached while working to preserve the natural and cultural landscape of the Brandywine region.

-The Brandywine Conservancy was founded by a group of local residents who, appreciating the need for rapid action, bought land along the Brandywine River to protect the area from industrial development.
+The Brandywine Conservancy was founded by a group of local residents who, appreciating the need for rapid action, purchased land in Chadds Ford to protect the area from industrial development.

 The Conservancy opened the Brandywine River Museum of Art.
 Part of the Conservancy's first preservation effort was renovating Hoffman's Mill, a former gristmill built in 1864, which became the home of the Museum of Art.

 The Brandywine River Museum of Art opens the N.C.
 Wyeth House & Studio to the public.
-The Brandywine Conservancy & Museum of Art acquired the house and studio as a gift from Carolyn Wyeth, N.C.
-Wyeth's daughter, in 1994.
+The Brandywine Conservancy & Museum of Art acquired the house and studio as a gift from N.C.
+Wyeth's 5 children, in 1982.

 Waterloo Mills Preserve is established when Mr. and Mrs. John C. Haas donate 170 spectacular acres to the Brandywine Conservancy.
 On the Waterloo Mills Preserve, one can find an 18th-century village, mill race remnants, wildflower meadows, fertile marshes, mature woods and over a mile of meandering creek.